Shamisen: Discovering the Soulful Sound of Japan’s Traditional Three-Stringed Instrument

 - Chuuzao (medium neck): Commonly found in jiuta (chamber music), bunraku, and folk songs.
 Known for its balanced tone.

-- Futozao (wide neck): Used in bold, expressive styles like Tsugaru shamisen and gidayu-bushi (narrative singing), producing a resonant, dynamic sound.
+- Futozao (wide neck): Used in bold, expressive styles like Tsugaru shamisen and gidayu-bushi (narrative singing), producing a rich, dynamic sound.

 Traditionally, the body of the shamisen was covered with animal skin, but today, eco-friendly synthetic materials are widely used to align with ethical and environmental standards.